Wolverine Tracking Project Findings

 Mt.
 Hood National Forest is home to abundant and diverse wildlife.
 The Wolverine Tracking Project is primarily interested in documenting four native carnivores: gray wolf, Sierra Nevada red fox, Pacific marten, and wolverine - the last of whom we are monitoring for their return to the mountain.
 We also document many mammals, ground birds, and birds of prey that visit our camera sites and are encountered on our tracking and scat surveys.

 The lists below show most of the animals that we have recorded data on over the years.
-New species are documented all the time. |
+New species are still being documented! |

 |